gogoneriel/nerite/README.md

 ### Top level contracts

 - `CollateralRegistry` - Records all LST collaterals and maps branch-level TroveManagers to LST collaterals.
-Calculates redemption fees and routes BOLD redemptions to the TroveManagers of different branches in proportion to their “outside” debt.
+Calculates redemption fees and routes USDN redemptions to the TroveManagers of different branches in proportion to their “outside” debt.

-- `BOLDToken` - the stablecoin token contract, which implements the ERC20 fungible token as well as EIP-2612 permit functionality.
-The contract mints, burns and transfers BOLD tokens.
+- `USDNToken` - the stablecoin token contract, which implements the ERC20 fungible token as well as EIP-2612 permit functionality.
+The contract mints, burns and transfers USDN tokens.

 ### Branch-level contracts

 The three main branch-level contracts - `BorrowerOperations`, `TroveManager` and `StabilityPool` - hold the user-facing public functions, and contain most of the internal system logic.

-- `BorrowerOperations`- contains the basic operations by which borrowers and managers interact with their Troves: Trove creation, collateral top-up / withdrawal, BOLD issuance and repayment, and interest rate adjustments.
+- `BorrowerOperations`- contains the basic operations by which borrowers and managers interact with their Troves: Trove creation, collateral top-up / withdrawal, USDN issuance and repayment, and interest rate adjustments.
 BorrowerOperations functions call in to TroveManager, telling it to update Trove state where necessary.
-BorrowerOperations functions also call in to the various Pools, telling them to move collateral/BOLD between Pools or between Pool <> user, where necessary, and it also tells the ActivePool to mint interest.
+BorrowerOperations functions also call in to the various Pools, telling them to move collateral/USDN between Pools or between Pool <> user, where necessary, and it also tells the ActivePool to mint interest.

 - `TroveManager` - contains functionality for liquidations and redemptions and calculating individual Trove interest.
-Also contains the recorded  state of each Trove - i.e. a record of the Trove’s collateral, debt and interest rate, etc. TroveManager does not hold value (i.e. collateral or BOLD).
-TroveManager functions call in to the various Pools to tell them to move collateral or BOLD between Pools, where necessary.
+Also contains the recorded  state of each Trove - i.e. a record of the Trove’s collateral, debt and interest rate, etc. TroveManager does not hold value (i.e. collateral or USDN).
+TroveManager functions call in to the various Pools to tell them to move collateral or USDN between Pools, where necessary.

 - `LiquityBase` - Contains common functions and is inherited by `CollateralRegistry`, `TroveManager`, `BorrowerOperations`, `StabilityPool`.

-- `StabilityPool` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral and BOLD yield gains.
-Holds the BOLD Stability Pool deposits, BOLD yield gains and collateral gains from liquidations for all depositors on that branch.
+- `StabilityPool` - contains functionality for Stability Pool operations: making deposits, and withdrawing compounded deposits and accumulated collateral and USDN yield gains.
+Holds the USDN Stability Pool deposits, USDN yield gains and collateral gains from liquidations for all depositors on that branch.

 - `SortedTroves` - a doubly linked list that stores addresses of Trove owners, sorted by their annual interest rate.
 It inserts and re-inserts Troves at the correct position, based on their interest rate.
 It also contains logic for inserting/re-inserting entire batches of Troves, modelled as doubly linked-list slices.

-- `ActivePool` - holds the branch collateral balance and records the total BOLD debt of the active Troves in the branch.
+- `ActivePool` - holds the branch collateral balance and records the total USDN debt of the active Troves in the branch.
 Mints aggregate interest in a split to the StabilityPool as well as a (to-be) yield router for DEX LP incentives (currently, to MockInterestRouter)

-- `DefaultPool` - holds the total collateral balance and records the total BOLD debt of the liquidated Troves that are pending redistribution to active Troves.
+- `DefaultPool` - holds the total collateral balance and records the total USDN debt of the liquidated Troves that are pending redistribution to active Troves.
 If an active Trove has pending collateral and debt “rewards” in the DefaultPool, then they will be applied to the Trove when it next undergoes a borrower operation, a redemption, or a liquidation.

 - `CollSurplusPool` - holds and tracks the collateral surplus from Troves that have been liquidated.
 Sends out a borrower’s accumulated collateral surplus when they claim it.